 The Delaware County Workforce Development Board (DCWDB) is a business-led Board that works in partnership with County Council.
 Our goal is to make sure that Delaware County has a dynamic and high quality workforce.

 authorizes Workforce Development Boards to establish goals for workforce programs in their local communities.
-WDB's are also expected to set standards that will improve the quality of programs and services.
-Because it is a business-led Board, it is expected to bring best business practices to government programs and services.
-Briefly, the WDB:
+The DCWDB has set standards that will improve the quality of job seeker and employer services throughout Delaware County and Southeastern Pennsylvania.
+Because it is a business-led Board, it is expected to bring best practices to public workforce development programs and services.

 DCWDB Board Members

 William Adams, I.B.E.W.
 Local Union 654

 Elizabeth Brenner, Delaware County Literacy Council

 Catherine Judge Cardillo, Trinity Health